 Mint & pomegranate raw cake

-I actually started out making an orange & pomegranate raw cake (you might have seen the photo on Instagram?) and while it tasted nice, I wasn’t sure about the combination of orange and pomegranate.
+I actually started out making an orange & pomegranate raw cake and while it tasted nice, I wasn’t sure about the combination of orange and pomegranate.
 I’ve put that recipe into the “maybe” pile…I might tweak it later on down the track.

 But when I made this mint & pomegranate raw cake, I knew I was onto something…the mint cake paired perfectly with the sweet, crunchy pomegranate surprises hidden throughout the cake!